 Active Connections: Madison Street

-This project will build one-way buffered bike lanes along the curb of both sides of Madison Street as a part of the 2023 street resurfacing project.
+This project will build buffered bike lanes along the curb of both sides of Madison Street as a part of the 2023 street resurfacing project.
 Everett has chosen a design that improves bicyclist safety, maintains most on-street parking, provides traffic-calming effects and maintains vehicle capacity.

 The goal of this project is to make it safer and more comfortable to bike on Madison, connecting bicyclists to the Interurban Trail, the upcoming Fleming Bicycle Corridor, residential neighborhoods, bus routes and services on Evergreen Way, and the Southwest Everett Manufacturing and Industrial Center.
 Building buffered bike lanes will make Madison a safer, more protected bike facility, creating a multimodal transportation connection that accommodates a wide range of abilities, confidence and comfort levels of bicyclists.